CNES/opensand/opensand-network/opensand_cli/ethernet_vlan_tagged_packets_keep_tag_on_bridge/README.md

 ## Goal of this configuration

 This configuration allows to deploy OpenSAND with an IP configuration.
-No VLAN are present in this configuration, and no QoS can be done in this case.
+No VLAN is present in this configuration, and no QoS can be done in this case.

 ## Example configuration